dsnair/expressJS-examples/SQL/README.md

 ## Stretch Problems

-The following exercises require research, the concepts needed to complete them have not been covered in class yet.
+The following exercises require research.
+The concepts needed to complete them have not been covered in class yet.

 - add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.
 - update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.